 So he used the internet to find a college that would enroll him in an undergraduate program.
 He found out some colleges in the United States of America that accept the physically challenged student.
 Shrikanth decides to enroll for the exam which would help him to opt for Colleges in the United States.

 He banged with flourishing marks and got selected in four universities.
 Such Ivy League universities are MIT, Stanford, Berkley and Carnegie Mellon.
 He decides to enroll at MIT and became their first international blind student.
-At the age of 19, he traveled to Hyderabad, India, to develop a computer-training center for visually challenged students.
+At the age of 19, he travelled to Hyderabad, India, to develop a computer-training centre for visually challenged students.

 Progress In Life: –